 Let’s start out at our favorite tapas bar, not just in El Born but all of Barcelona.
 It’s also among the most well known, as every afternoon and evening the place is slammed with both locals and tourists alike.
 It’s a great introduction to what a traditional tapas bar looks and feels like.
-It’s crowded, loud, and fast paced.
+It’s crowded, loud, and fast-paced.
 The tapas are swiftly devoured so nothing is sitting too long, the men behind the bar are in charge, and they know how to keep everybody happy while they serve a variety of tapas and small plates.
-The best way to start is order a bottle of their homemade cava, then pimientos con queso (small peppers stuffed with cheese), spanish tortilla (think potato, eggs, chorizo, cooked like omelette/frittata but superior to both), and pan con tomate (simple grilled bread rubbed with garlic and tomatoes, a Catalan speciality).
+The best way to start is to order a bottle of their homemade cava, then pimientos con queso (small peppers stuffed with cheese), Spanish tortilla (think potato, eggs, chorizo, cooked like omelette/frittata but superior to both), and pan con tomate (simply grilled bread rubbed with garlic and tomatoes, a Catalan speciality).

 The men behind the bar will help you out with ordering.
 They mostly speak Catalan but you can get by with Spanish.
 You can point to the tapas displayed on the counter or order food from the kitchen.
 There is a menu somewhere but I would rely on the bartender’s suggestions.
 They will whip you up something delicious, I promise.
 Make sure you stand at the bar or in the small space outside, be aggressive, and forget about personal space.
 It will be very crowded and if you aren’t aggressive, you won’t get to order.
 Once you’ve ordered, then it’s time to relax with a bottle of cava, eat, and enjoy the atmosphere.
 If you can’t find a place to sit or a counter to lean against get creative or just hold the plate in your hands.
 It’s worth it, I promise.